SujaySAK777/predictive_maintenance/README.md

 Tool Wear

-Click Predict → It will show the type of failure.
+Click Predict → The system will display the failure type.

 🔗 API Endpoint

-You can also send a JSON POST request to /predict_api:
+Send a POST request to /predict_api:

 Request Example (JSON):